elbywan/wretch/README.md

 wretch("...").get({ my: "option" })
 ```

-This argument now appends to the base url instead.
+This was a rarely used feature and the argument now appends to the base url instead.

 ```js
 // v2